Sleeping Pill Addiction Treatment

 Your specific therapy programme will begin after the detoxification.
 Our clients receive a combination of individual and group most commonly used is Cognitive Behavioural Therapy (CBT).
 This type of therapy is to enable change in thoughts and behaviours that trigger addiction.

-In group therapy sessions, helpful coping strategies are taught, and as you are in sessions with your fellow recovering addicts, it can be a bonding experience too.
+In group therapy sessions, helpful coping strategies are taught, and as you are in sessions with your fellow recovering addicts, it can be a bonding experience, too.
 This is an ideal opportunity to learn from the experience of others, allow others to learn from your experiences and create a support network for when you leave our care.

 When your therapies have been completed, we will create a secondary care plan with you before you leave our care – aftercare.
 This is essential to ensure you continue living free of sleeping pills.
-You will have access to regular follow-up sessions and a 24-hour helpline, which you can use if you can feel yourself struggling to avoid sleeping pill use.
+You will have access to regular follow-up sessions and a 24-hour helpline, which you can use if you feel yourself struggling to avoid sleeping pill use.

 We will also put you in touch with your local Narcotics Anonymous group, as we believe that continuing to share your experiences with others is an important part of your recovery.